Luxair Flight 9642: Approach

-The crew still didn't understand the reasons for the descent that had been requested by the controller.
+The crew still did not understand the reasons for the descent that had been requested by the controller.
 Fearing that they had been asked to prepare for an approach, they repeatedly checked the RVR (Runway Visual Range) value with Luxair Dispatch, but the weather in Findel Airport was still below the minimum amount for the landing.
 They were initially feeling uncertain about whether the controller had sent such transmission for holding or for an approach.

 Afterwards, the controller sent a message that cleared the crew's confusion.
 The controller specifically asked Flight 9642 to conduct an approach to Findel Airport.
 The crew were perplexed as the weather conditions had not met the minimum criteria for a landing.
-Meanwhile, The ATC didn't know about the required RVR information as the crew had not informed the ATC about the matter.
+Meanwhile, the ATC did not know about the required RVR information as the crew had not informed the ATC about the matter.
 Despite being confused, the crew accepted the controller's request anyway and started to fly their aircraft as per the controller's instructions.
 The crew now realized that they had been chosen as the first aircraft that would land at Findel, increasing their workload pressure.
 Following the transmission, the crew frantically prepared their aircraft for an approach.

 The flight eventually levelled off at 3,000 ft and was approaching the radio beacon ELU, the point for final approach fix.
 During the approach to the beacon, Captain Poeckes told First Officer Arendt that they would conduct a missed approach if the weather was still below 300 m.
 After successfully capturing the airport's ILS, the crew checked on the RVR again, only to discover that the weather had deteriorated even further.
 The RVR had dropped to 250 m.
 With the minimums now clearly too low, the crew finally told ATC that they would need an RVR of 300 m for a landing.

 After rushing through the approach checklist, the aircraft finally reached ELU.
-They checked the RVR again and the report didn't indicate any improvements.
+They checked the RVR again and the report did not indicate any improvements.
 Captain Poeckes then told First Officer Arendt that they would execute a missed approach, but the aircraft kept continuing to Findel.
 First Officer Arendt kept checking the approach checklist and then put the ground idle stop in the off position, as it was the last action that the crew were required to do on the checklist.

 Captain Poeckes was not satisfied with the weather report and eventually called for a go-around at 09:04 local time.
 Just 10 seconds later, however, the ATC reported that the RVR had improved to 300 metres, the exact minimum amount for the landing of the Fokker 50.
 Immediately after this announcement, Captain Poeckes changed his mind and First Officer Arendt prepared the aircraft for landing.